omkarcloud/google-maps-scraper/README.md

 The script will start running and output progress updates to the console.
 When the scraper is complete, it will generate a CSV file named `finished.csv` in the `output` directory.
 The CSV file will contain the business name, address, phone number, website, rating, and review for each result.

-*Additionaly, you don't have to configure the Selenium driver as it will automatically download the appropriate driver based on your Chrome browser version.*
+*Additionaly, you don't have to configure the Selenium driver as this bot is built with bose framework which automatically download the appropriate driver based on your Chrome browser version.*

 ## Configuration